scikit-shapes/scikit-shapes/README.md

-# scikit-shapes
+# Scikit-Shapes
 Shape processing in Python.

-### Presentation
+## Presentation

 Scikit-shapes is a python package for the analysis of 2D and 3D shape data.
 It gathers tools for:

-- Compute features for shapes such as curvature
+- Compute **features** for shapes such as curvature
-- Preprocess shapes with downscaling or landmarks setting
+- **Preprocess** shapes with downscaling or landmarks setting
-- Register shapes with or without landmarks
+- **Register** shapes with or without landmarks
-- Population Analysis : distance matrices
+- **Population Analysis** : distance matrices

-### Philosophy
+## Philosophy

-Scikit-shapes is thinked to be intuitive and user-friendly, while allowing
+Scikit-shapes is thinked to be intuitive and user-friendly, our am is to provide a library that is

-- task-oriented : basic objects are high-level tasks, such as `Registration` or `Multiscaling`.
-The methematical details as loss function, deformation model, are defined as hyperparameters.
-(Mettre un diagramme pour registration)
+- **Task-oriented**: basic objects are high-level tasks, such as `Registration` or `Multiscaling`.
+The mathematical details as loss function, deformation model, are defined as hyperparameters.

-- modular : workflows can be designed following a plug-and-play approach, allowing comparison accross different methods for the same task.
+- **Modular**: workflows can be designed following a plug-and-play approach, allowing comparison accross different methods for the same task.
 In addition, it is possible to implement new modules such as deformation model or loss function and integrate them in existing pipelines.

-- efficient : skshapes relies mostly on pyTorch and pyKeOps for computations.
+- **Efficient**: skshapes relies mostly on pyTorch and pyKeOps for computations.
 It allows to speed-up numerical intensive part of the analysis with parallelization on CPU or GPU.
+- **Interoperable**:

+Here is a code snippet illustrating how a registration model is build by combining a loss function and a deformation model:

 ```python
 import skshapes as sks